 Check or uncheck the Hidden property to hide or show the group.

 To ungroup a set of elements, first select the group on the canvas.

 Then go to the toolbar, click Arrange, and then click Ungroup.

 The group is removed and you can access the elements individually again.

 One reason for separating elements into different layers is when you have a complex dashboard with overlapping elements.
 As you're designing, you can hide layers that are completed and show just the layers you are actively working on.
-Layers can also be locked to prevent accidental modification (e.g., moving a chart out of position by mistake).
+Layers can also be locked to prevent accidental modification (such as moving a chart out of position by mistake).

-Click LAYERS to see the layers for your dashboard and manage them.
+Click Layers to see the layers for your dashboard and manage them.

-Layer 1 is automatically added when the dashboard is created, and any components that you add to the canvas will be placed in this layer.
+Layer 1 is automatically added when the dashboard is created, and any components that you initially add to the canvas will be placed in this layer.

 3.1.
 View elements within a layer